sarahschwartz/aave-interop-demo/README.md

 Use the template in `.env.example`

-The private key should have funds on Sepolia L1.
+The private key should have some ETH on Sepolia L1.
+This is used to finalize the transactions on L1.

 You can get Qstash vars by signing up for a free account on [Upstash](https://console.upstash.com/).

 For the L1 RPC URL, use [Infura](https://www.infura.io/).